-Your resume layout is the way you organize the information in your resume, including the order of each section and the general information that you put in each of those sections — from your work history to your education.
+Your resume layout is the way you format your resume, including the order of each section and the information that you put in each of those sections.

-Here are four different resume layout ideas to help get you inspired:
+Here are four different resume layout ideas with free downloadable resume templates you can fill in with your own information:

 Simple resume layout